. . . And a Shovel

 The encounter also brought to mind one of the unhappier truths about life in central Illinois, indeed about the Midwest in general.
 While it is true that living in central Illinois is a wilderness experience of a sort, one must venture abroad to experience the real wilderness.
 And venture we do.
 I can scarcely muster a quorum of my Mah-Jongg group this time of year, what with members off in Chile rafting on the Rio Bio-Bio or hiking in Sikkim or touring Sri Lanka by bicycle.

 Alas, what choice do they have?
 The nearest ocean beach to Springfield lies several hundred feet underfoot.
 Scuba diving?
 Not unless you want to find out what life is like for a tulip bulb.
 Rock climbing?
-There is a rock about the size of a car near Rantoul, I am told, one of a few left behind by the last glacier the way a human tourist might discard a soiled Pamper; one could climb it, I suppose, unless someone’s taken it home to his garden.
+There is a rock about the size of a car near Rantoul, I am told, one of a few left behind by the last glacier the way a human tourist might discard a soiled Pamper; one could climb it, I suppose, unless someone has since taken it home to his garden.

 No, you can search through a thousand pages of Outside magazine and find no reference to Illinois except how to get away from it.
 There is one escape from this dreariness, however.
 It is a sport little known outside the Corn Belt and little practiced inside it, but one which nevertheless offers stern tests to those intrepid enough to try it.
 I speak of course of brownwater rafting.